Walleye Cove Camps | Ontario Drive-In Fishing Camps

-Walleye Cove features three large fully-equipped housekeeping cottages and offers outstanding fishing for walleye and northern pike as well as many drive-to locations for brook trout and lake trout.
+Walleye Cove features three large, fully-equipped housekeeping cottages with outstanding fishing for walleye and northern pike as well as many drive-to locations for brook trout and lake trout.

-Our roomy fishing lodges have awesome views of the lake where guests can watch unbelievable sunrises and sunsets.
+Our roomy fishing outpost camps have awesome views of the lake where guests can watch unbelievable sunrises and sunsets.
 There is a centrally located fire-pit with firewood provided, a real favorite with our guests.
-There is also a BBQ grill for each cottage.
+There is also a BBQ grill for each fishing cabin.

 Lower Twin, Upper Twin, Pete’s Bay, and the Drowning River are all easily accessible from Walleye Cove.
 Pete’s Bay is protected by an amazing fishery and it improves every year.
 A diverse lake habitat offers endless fishing opportunities for many styles of angling.